Inami, Wakayama

 Inami (印南町, Inami-chō) is a town located in Hidaka District, Wakayama Prefecture, Japan.
-As of 30 November 2021, the town had an estimated population of 8,026 in 3333 households and a population density of 71 persons per km².
+As of 30 November 2021, the town had an estimated population of 8,026 in 3333 households and a population density of 71 persons per km^{2}.
 The total area of the town is 113.62 sqkm.

 Geography

 Inami is located in central Wakayama Prefecture, bordered by the Kii Channel to the southwest.
 The area is mostly forest at the western end of the Kii Mountains.
 The coastal areas are warm due to the influence of the Kuroshio Current, and are cultivated.
 The mountain area has a high elevation and snowfall can be seen in winter.
 The Kirime River, Innami River, and Oji River flow through the town.